Common Names

 - Allergic reactions: Contact dermatitis attributed to guggul in slimming and anticellulite creams (13) (14).

 - Severe hypertransaminasemia: In a 63-year old woman after using an over-the-counter lipid-lowering product for 6 months that contained guggulsterol and red yeast rice extract.
-Her symptoms normalized after the product was discontinued (12).
+Symptoms resolved after product discontinuation (12).

 - Acute hepatic failure requiring transplant: In a healthy woman who took a dietary supplement containing usnic acid, green tea, and guggul tree extract (15).
 Although usnic acid was considered the predominating factor, its effects could have been amplified by the other ingredients.